How To Make a DIY Cricut Word of the Year Keychain

 - Keyrings.
 I used 1.25 inch size key rings from Amazon here.
 You could use 1 inch key rings, too, but I wouldn't go much smaller than that.

-- Blue painters tape (as needed).
+- Blue painters tape.
 This will help keep your faux leather in place on your mat.
-(If your mat is new and very sticky, you may not need to use it.)
 I bought this one on Amazon here but you can get it at any hardware store or even some grocery stores!

 - Weeding tools.
 I have all the tools I need in my Cricut tool set from Amazon here.
 You can get also get the basic Cricut tool set at Michael's here, or from Hobby Lobby, Joann's, or Walmart.